Where is God?

 Bernie the bum was really a bum.
 He was in the Bowery outside the house where I used to live and also it was the parish of Transfiguration in Chinatown.

-And Bernie used to wander in.
-And he’d sit down and my office was right off the road.
+And Bernie used to wander in and he’d sit down.
+And my office was right off the road.
 And he’d sit down and he’d start chatting and he’d tell me all kinds of wonderful stories.
-I must say I really enjoyed the stories.
+I must say, I really enjoyed his stories.